Sources of ancient Tamil history: Sangam

-Literary sources in other languages
+Other languages

 Kautilya (c.
 370–283 BCE), in his Sanskrit work Arthashastra, mentions the "easy to travel" trade route to the South and the products of the Pandya kingdom, including some special varieties of pearls.
 He refers to the city of Madurai and the river Tamaraparani in the Pandya kingdom.
 The Sinhalese chronicle Mahawamsa claims that King Vijaya (c.
 543 BCE) married a daughter of the Pandyan king Kulasekaran, to whom he was sending rich presents every year.
 Using the references to king Gajabahu I in the Mahawamsa and the Uraiperu katturai of the Tamil epic Cilappatikaram, historians have arrived at a literary chronological device referred to as the Gajabahu synchronism to date the events mentioned in the Tamil epic to the 2nd century CE.
 The famous Greek traveler Megasthenes (c.
 302 BCE) mentions the "Pandae" kingdom and refers to it as "that portion of India which lies to the southward and extends to the sea".
 The Roman historian Strabo (c.
 1st century BCE) mentions the embassies sent by the Pandyas to the court of Augustus, along with a description of the ambassadors from Dramira.
 He also gives various details about the trading relationship between the Tamil kingdoms and Rome.
 Pliny the Elder (c.
 77 CE) refers to many Tamil ports in his work The Natural History.
 The Periplus of the Erythraean Sea (c.
 60–100 CE) gives an elaborate description of the Tamil country and describes the riches of a 'Pandian Kingdom':